Most journalists abide by a set code of ethics when reporting, but all too often, the ethical line can become blurry.

 Public trust in the media is an integral part of journalism and we expect that journalists maintain ethical standards when conducting investigations.
-But can these ethics become compromised when using covert and undercover methods?
+But can ethics become compromised when going undercover in a journalism investigation?

 Ethics do matter